 The government has also established a very strong track record of ongoing and extraordinary support for DB.
-For instance, DB benefits from around \in 6 billion support measures from the government to compensate for the pandemic-induced disruptions, of which \in 4.5 billion has been received in 2020 and 2021.
-This government support is in addition to a \in 11 billion capital injection (equity and investment grants) that the government will make by 2030 as part of its Climate Action Programme, and other indirect measures such as value-added tax (VAT) reductions for long-distance rail services since 1 January 2020 and surcharges on domestic air travel aimed at promoting the increased use of rail transport in Germany.
+For instance, the company benefits from more than $\in$ 6 billion of support measures from the government to compensate for the pandemic-induced disruptions, of which $\in$ 3.8 billion was received in 2021, and further $\in$ 2.2 billion is expected in 2022.
+This government support is in addition to the more than $\in$ 9 billion expected annual capital spending contributions and the $\in$ 11 billion capital injection (equity and investment grants) that the government will make by 2030 as part of its Climate Action Programme, and other indirect measures such as value-added tax (VAT) reductions for long-distance rail services since 1 January 2020 and surcharges on domestic air travel aimed at promoting the increased use of rail transport in Germany.